apache/flink-cdc/docs/content/docs/deployment/standalone.md

 Job Description: Sync MySQL Database to Doris
 ```

-We can find a job  named `Sync MySQL Database to Doris` is running through Flink Web UI.
+Then you can find a job named `Sync MySQL Database to Doris` running through Flink Web UI.